-For years, I’ve struggled with depression and a lot of anxiety — which I don’t really talk about on my blog because it feels a little too personal — and dealing with these issues can be really hard a lot of the time.
-Some days I just don’t want to get out of bed and I feel quite negative.
-There are things, however, that I try to do to help lift myself out of the negativity; so, without further ado, here is a list of ten ways I try to stay positive.
+For years, I’ve struggled with depression and a lot of anxiety (I have both social anxiety disorder and chronic depression) — which I don’t really talk about on my blog because it feels a little too personal (maybe one day I’ll open up and write a more in depth blog post about what dealing with these issues is like for me).
+But dealing with these issues is a constant struggle.
+Some days are worse or better than others, but, even though these issues never really go away, there are things that I try to do to help lift myself up a bit.
+So, without further ado, here is a list of ten ways I try to stay positive.

 1. I surround myself with people who support me and love me.
 It’s so important to be around the right people.
 If you’re around people who you don’t feel good around, then it’s going to have a negative impact on you.
 It’s important to be around people who support you 100%.
 It’s also extremely important to surround yourself with people you really care about as well.